JhonEgbret/Geopolis/Nekocious Neko.md

 - Surveillance drones are brought in from the C-Zone in the Planet of Miriam.
 The Seventrion are highly technological but incredibly proud and boastful.
 - The Army of the [[Tower of Paedes]] is brought to the Fighters Guild.
 The Army has over 6,000 soldiers, all crammed, together with the Fighters Guild, into a relatively small spaceship
 - In their travels throughout space, they find a most unexpected ally.
 Officer Waton, from the Interstellar Government and the GPC, now a deserter on the run, is found in the snowy fields of Kiuu.
 After a lengthy negotiation, which took over 2 days and a battle (which Ony did not participate on), Waton agrees to commandeer the troops due to his short but impressive history as Commander.
 Ony is initially revolted to his sudden return, but eventually learns to appreciate his skill, as she needs all the help she can get.
+- After around 5 months, the only free member of NEKOUTA, the Nekocious Fighters Guild, the Army of Paedes and Commander Waton reunite at the Kalystory Freighter owned by NEKOUTA's partnered pirate group